ghastlymirror/ghastlyblog3/src/pages/now/now.md

 ## Now
 This page is where I give updates about what goes on with my life.
 Original idea by [**Derek Sivers**](https://sive.rs/nowff)

-**Last Update:** 18th June 2025
+**Last Update:** 7th July 2025

 ### 🎮 Playing

- Piglet´s Big Game, Slay the Spire, Fantasy Life, Fosters Big Fat Awesome House Party, Bugaboo Pocket, Twisted Wonderland, ToonTown rewritten
+ Piglet´s Big Game, Slay the Spire, Fantasy Life, Fosters Big Fat Awesome House Party, Bugaboo Pocket, Twisted Wonderland, Flash Doll

 ### 📺 Watching
- King of the Hill, Delico´s Nursery, Gremlins, [**O Beijo Do Vampiro**](https://novelasflixbr.net/novelas/o-beijo-do-vampiro/), Delicious in Dungeon, Friendly Neighbourhood Spider-Man, American Dragon: jake Long, Monster Loving Maniacs, Doctor Who
+ King of the Hill,  [**O Beijo Do Vampiro**](https://novelasflixbr.net/novelas/o-beijo-do-vampiro/), Monster Loving Maniacs, Doctor Who, DanDanDan

 ### 📖 Reading
 Lord of the Rings, Vigilant by James A. Gardner, Carmilla, The Mystery of the Yellow Room by Gaston Leroux